Cat and Mouse (novella): Interpretations

 The anthropomorphism and metaphorical embodiment of gross social forces is common in Grass's work; here the sentence "It was a young cat, but no kitten" describes the German state in the 1940s — young but by no means innocent (p.
 5).
 The narrative style — the evasion, self-justification, and eventual, chatty disclosure of the truth — is also characteristic.

+Adaptation

+The book is the basis for the 1966 West German film Cat and Mouse directed by Hansjürgen Pohland.
+The film is part of the New German Cinema movement and stars Willy Brandt's sons Lars Brandt and Peter Brandt as Mahlke at different ages.
+It created controversy upon the release due to a masturbation scene but has received little further attention and has been described as a failure.